 Pipe the cream into the horns and decorate with the remaining chocolate.

-Using a piping back with a small snip at the end, add the melted chocolate to the top of the filled cream horns.
+Using a piping bag with a small snip at the end, add the melted chocolate to the top of the filled cream horns.

 Leave to set on a cooling rack.